 It also covers 80 percent of the cost of medical care received in another country.
 This is the most comprehensive coverage of any of the Medigap plans, which is why, on its surface, most people think that Plan F is the best option.

 Medigap Plan G offers all of the same coverage as Plan F with one exception: it does not pay the Part B deductible.
 This is where details matter, though.

-The Part B deductible is $183 per year.
+The Part B deductible is $185 per year (in 2019).
 In nearly every case, though, you’ll save at least $200 a year in premiums for Part G versus Part F. Some beneficiaries’ savings are significantly higher – $600 or more.
 What’s more, Plan G has lower rate increases every year compared to Plan F.

 This short video explains these changes clearly and succinctly.

 What Happens when Plan F Ends?

 When Plan F ends, you’ll be able to keep your plan.
 The question is whether you’ll be able to afford your plan.
 As we stated above, when plans have ended in the past, beneficiaries saw significant increases in premiums.
 Unfortunately, changing to a new plan means you must go through the medical underwriting process.
 We describe underwriting in detail in this blog post, but here are the basics.